sparklingdataocean/gh-pages/_posts/2022-02-22-symmetryMetrics.markdown

 For image classification we rely on outstanding success of Convolutional Neural Network image classification that in the last few years influenced application of this technique to extensive variety of objects.
 Our method takes advantages of CNN transfer learning image classification.
 To build a model for symmetry metrics, we concatenate vector pairs by reversing right vectors.
 If vectors are very similar the joint vectors will look like mirror vectors.
-Joint vectors will be transformed to GAF images that proved to get higher accuracy metrics for image classification than plot pictures of joint vectors [*].
+Joint vectors will be transformed to GAF images that proved to get higher accuracy metrics for image classification than plot pictures of joint vectors.
 </p><p>

 <p></p>

-To distinguish between similar and dissimilar vector pairs we will generate training data as “same” and “different” classes.
-For the “same” class we will generate self-reflected, mirror vectors and for “different” class we will generate joint vectors as a random combination of non-equal pairs.
-Mirror vectors of the “same” class transformed to GAF images represent symmetric images and GAF images of the “different” class  - asymmetric images.
+To distinguish between similar and dissimilar vector pairs we will generate training data as 'same' and 'different' classes.
+For the 'same' class we will generate self-reflected, mirror vectors and for 'different' class we will generate joint vectors as a random combination of non-equal pairs.
+Mirror vectors of the 'same' class transformed to GAF images represent symmetric images and GAF images of the 'different' class  - asymmetric images.
 CNN image classification model is trained to distinguish between symmetric and asymmetric images.
-Similarity metric of this model is a probability for joint vectors converted to GAF image to get into the “same” class.
+Similarity metric of this model is a probability for joint vectors converted to GAF image to get into the 'same' class.
 <p></p>
 <a href="#">
     <img src="{{ site.baseurl }}/img/nldl_img6.jpg" alt="Post Sample Image" width="500" >